 Obesity in Dogs

-Obesity today is one of the most common nutritional diseases in dogs.
+Obesity in dogs is one of the most common nutritional diseases.
 Defined as exceeding ideal body weight by 20 percent, it’s a leading cause of many issues in pets.
 If portion control is not monitored, both puppies and mature dogs can gain weight exponentially.

 Causes of Obesity: